Mago Barca: Name

-The name Mago was a common masculine given name among the Carthaginian elite.
+The name "Mago(n)" was a common masculine given name among the Carthaginian elite.
 It meant "Godsent".

 The cognomen or epithet brq means "thunderbolt" or "shining".
 It is cognate with the Arabic name Barq and the Hebrew name Barak and equivalent to the Greek Keraunos, which was borne by contemporary commanders.
 It had been used for Mago's father Hamilcar and is used to distinguish his three sons from others who shared their names.

 On the Italian Peninsula

 Hannibal included Mago among the Carthaginian officers who accompanied him to the Italian Peninsula.
 Among them were Maharbal, Hanno the Elder, Muttines (𐤌𐤕𐤍, mtn) and Carthalo.

 Mago fought at the side of Hannibal in the invasion of Italy, and played a key role in many battles.
 At the Battle of the Trebia, he commanded the detachment that ambushed the Romans, breaking down their battle array.
 After the battle, Mago commanded the rearguard of the Carthaginian column as it marched south towards Latium through the marshes of Aino.
 In the Battle of Cannae, Mago and Hannibal took position with the Gallic infantry at the center, in the most vulnerable and crucial position of the formation.

 After the victory of Cannae, Hannibal sent Mago with a detachment to Bruttium (southern Italy).
 While marching through Lucania and Bruttium, Mago subdued several towns and brought over several to the Carthaginian side.
 From Bruttium, Mago sailed to Carthage, leaving Hanno the Elder in command of the Carthaginian garrison.
 Mago presented the golden rings of Roman equites fallen at Cannae to the Carthaginian Senate, requesting reinforcements for Hannibal at the end of his speech.
 This prompted the supporters of the Barcid party in the Senate to taunt their opponents, who had bitterly opposed any aid to Hannibal.
 In response, Hanno the Great, leading opponent of the Barcids, placed several questions to Mago, which took most of the gloss off Mago's presentation.
-Still, the Senate members were impressed enough to vote sending 4,000 Numidian horse, 40 elephants and 500 talents to Italy, and Mago was instructed to raise additional 20,000 foot and 4,000 horse from Spain for Hannibal.
-Mago's army, numbering 12,000 foot, 1,500 horse and 20 elephants, with 1,000 talents was raised slowly, perhaps due to anti Barcid intrigues.
+Still, the Senate members were impressed enough to vote sending 4,000 Numidian cavalry, 40 war elephants and 500 talents to Italy, and Mago was instructed to raise additional 20,000 infantry and 4,000 cavalry from Spain for Hannibal.
+Mago's army, numbering 12,000 infantry, 1,500 cavalry, 20 war elephants, with 1,000 talents was raised slowly, perhaps due to anti Barcid intrigues.

 However, when the news of the disastrous Battle of Dertosa reached Carthage, Mago and his army were sent to Hispania (the Iberian Peninsula) as reinforcements for Hasdrubal instead.
 But the Carthaginian Senate did not entirely ignore the Italian front for once.
-The force of 4,000 Numidian cavalry and 40 elephants was sent to Locri in Bruttium, escorted by the Punic fleet under Bomilcar.
+The force of 4,000 Numidian cavalry and 40 war elephants was sent to Locri in Bruttium, escorted by the Punic fleet under Bomilcar.
 These were the only significant reinforcements Hannibal was to receive from his government.